nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 parses the command to filter out relevant flashcards based on the category, rating, favourite status and/or tags.

-The filter feature supports filtering of multiple flashcard fields by parsing the command using `FilterCommandParser#parse(String args)` and creates a new `FilterCommand` object that contains a `MultipleFieldsEqualsKeywordsPredicate` predicate object.
+The filter feature supports filtering of multiple flashcard fields by parsing the command using `FilterCommandParser#parse(String args)` and creates a new `FilterCommand` object that contains a `MultipleFieldsEqualKeywordsPredicate` predicate object.

-The `MultipleFieldsEqualsKeywordsPredicate` predicate object then encapsulates the following predicate objects:
+The `MultipleFieldsEqualKeywordsPredicate` predicate object then encapsulates the following predicate objects:
 * `CategoryEqualsKeywordsPredicate`
 * `RatingEqualsKeywordsPredicate`
 * `FavouriteEqualsKeywordsPredicate`